 Scale question

-So, for example, create a survey with an open-ended question and a scale question or a quiz with two multiple choice questions and three open-ended questions.
-Test how the new method is received by your participants or perhaps just by acquaintances and play with various variations.
-This way, your online support comes across as dynamic and interactive.
-And the implementation is super easy; just give it a try!
+So, for example, create a survey with an open-ended question and a scale question or a quiz with two multiple-choice questions and three open-ended questions.
+Test how the new method comes across with your participants or initially just with acquaintances and play with different variations.
+This will make your online support appear dynamic and interactive.
+And the implementation is incredibly easy; just try it out!

-In the following, I will explain in more detail what you can imagine under the various question types.
+In the following, I will explain to you in more detail what you can envision under the various question types.

 Open-ended question

-In the open-ended question, you create any task that your participants should answer in the form of text.
-Particularly open-ended questions, which each participant will answer very individually, are suitable here.
-The open-ended question is therefore especially recommended in surveys.
+In the open-ended question, you create any task that your participants should answer in the form of a text.
+Open questions that each participant will answer individually are particularly suitable for this.
+The open-ended question is therefore especially recommended for surveys.

 Example of an open-ended question:

-"At our communication training on August 24th, YOU are the focus.
-What expectations do you bring?
-What questions should be discussed?
-Is there a topic that is particularly important to you?
-Here is space for your wishes and questions:"
+“At our communication training on August 24, YOU are the focus.
+What expectations do you bring with you?
+What questions should definitely be discussed?
+Is there a topic that is particularly dear to you?
+Here is space for your wishes and questions:”

-In the multiple choice or single choice question, the participant is given several answer options from which to select the correct one.
-Multiple choice means that multiple answers can be correct.
-Single choice, on the other hand, means that only one single answer is correct.
-This type of quiz or test is classically used to refresh and recall learned material.
+In the multiple-choice or single-choice question, the participant is given several answer options from which they should select the correct one.
+Multiple choice indicates that multiple answers can be correct.
+Single choice, on the other hand, means that only one answer is correct.
+This type of quiz or test is traditionally used to recall and refresh learned material.

 Which of the following communication tools work asynchronously?